 A new path of innovation and strong stewardship

 Minnesota’s farmers are committed to sustainability, environmental protection and animal research and care.
-Here’s just a some of the important things they’re doing:
+Here’s just a few of the important things they’re doing:

-Minnesota’s crop farmers have rapidly adopted water conservation methods ranging from drip irrigation, drought-tolerant crops to cover crops.
-Additionally, implementing measures to improve drainage help avoid land erosion and run-off of fertilizers.
-Minnesota’s livestock farmers continue improving methods to benefit water quality and utilize nutrients available from locally produced manure – limiting imports of additional fertilizer.
+Minnesota’s crop farmers have rapidly adopted water conservation methods ranging from drip irrigation to drought-tolerant crops to cover crops.
+Additionally, implementing measures to improve drainage helps avoid land erosion and run-off of fertilizers.
+Minnesota’s livestock farmers continue improving methods to benefit water quality and utilize nutrients available from locally produced manure, limiting imports of additional fertilizer.
 Minnesota has achieved nearly 100% compliance by farmers in installing vegetative buffers to protect water.

 Rotating crops for soil health has long been a practice of Minnesota’s farmers.
 Crop farmers have a keen interest in soil health and constantly adopting new scientifically proven methods to improve soil health including reduced tillage, rotational grazing of animals, precision application of fertilizer, cover crops and nitrogen management.
 Alfalfa is a vital part of beef and dairy cow diets, naturally fixating nitrogen from the atmosphere as fertilizer, and serving as a multi-year crop to prevent soil erosion.

 Minnesota farmers care deeply about the health and well-being of their animals.
-State of the art technology used in animal facilities helps prevent disease, regulate climate, ensures animals are getting good food and nutrition, effectively managing animal waste and keeping facilities bio-secure.
+State of the art technology used in animal facilities helps to prevent disease, regulate climate, ensure animals are getting good food and nutrition, effectively manage animal waste and keep facilities bio-secure.
 Veterinarians play a major role in modern animal facilities to provide ongoing preventive care and tend to the needs of animals.
-Regular programming, seminars and information provided from farm organizations and the Extension Service helps farmers stay up-to-date on animal care best practices and compliance.
-Technology companies continue to enter the sphere using data to help farmers find sick animals faster than ever before, and prevent animals from getting sick in the first place – while creating opportunity for fewer veterinary visits, less medicine and shorter supply chains.
-Minnesota Livestock farmers utilize specie specific certification programming to ensure they are up to date on animal husbandry and best management practices.
+Regular programming, seminars and information provided from farm organizations and the Extension Service help farmers stay up-to-date on animal care’s best practices and compliance.
+Technology companies continue to enter the sphere using data to help farmers find sick animals faster than ever before, and prevent animals from getting sick in the first place — while creating the opportunity for fewer veterinary visits, less medicine and shorter supply chains.
+Minnesota livestock farmers utilize species-specific certification programming to ensure they are up to date on animal husbandry and best management practices.

 Developing the future of renewable plastics